 Product was successfully added to your shopping cart.

-When you invest in a quality leather product, it’s worth your time to keep it looking - and feeling - great.
+When you invest in quality leather products, it’s worth your time to keep them looking - and feeling - great.
 Using a leather conditioner is a crucial practice.
 A good conditioner will lubricate the leather fibers, protect the surface of the leather from stains, and enhance the development of a beautiful patina.

 1. Be sure your leather is clean and free of dust and dirt before you begin.

 2. Place the conditioner on a clean, lint-free cloth (not directly onto the leather).